mjmustaf/bank_marketing_classifier_model/README.md

-# Bank Marketing Classifier Comparison – README
+# Bank Marketing Classifier Comparison

 This repository contains a Jupyter Notebook that compares the performance of several machine learning classifiers using a dataset related to the marketing of term deposit products by a Portuguese bank.
 The project focuses on building, evaluating, and improving classification models to predict whether a customer will subscribe to a term deposit.